TOMToolkit/tom_base/docs/advanced/index.rst

 :doc:`Scripting your TOM with Jupyter Notebooks <scripts>` - Use a Jupyter notebook (or just a python console/scripts) to interact directly with your TOM.

+:doc:`Observing and cadence strategies <strategies>` - Learn about observing and cadence strategies and how to write a custom cadence strategy to automate a series of observations